jake-knerr/chess/README.md

 #### Define modifiers below the rules they are modifying.

-Thus, modifiers for the defining rule go below the defining rule and modifiers for fragments go below fragments.
+Therefore, modifiers for the defining rule go below the defining rule and modifiers for fragments go below fragments.

 > Why?
 This makes it easier to see what modifiers are modifying, and it gives the modifier rule greater specificity than the rule it is modifying.